Kanshi Ram: Proposed conversion to Buddhism

 In 2002, Ram announced his intention to convert to Buddhism on 14 October 2006, the 50th anniversary of Ambedkar's conversion.
 He intended for 50,000,000 of his supporters to convert at the same time.
 Part of the significance of this plan was that Ram's followers include not only untouchables, but persons from a variety of castes, who could significantly broaden Buddhism's support.
-However, he died on 9 October 2006.
+However, he and his successor Mayawati decided to convert to Buddhism when BSP will form the absolute government in some states and government at the centre.

-Mayawati his successor said "Saheb Kanshi Ram and I had decided that we will convert and adopt Buddhism when we will get "absolute majority" at the centre.
+Mayawati his successor said "Saheb Kanshi Ram and I had decided that we will convert and adopt Buddhism when we will get 'absolute majority' at the centre.
 We wanted to do this because we can make a difference to the religion by taking along with us millions of people.
 If we convert without power then only we two will be converting.
 But when you have power you can really create a stir".

 Death

 Kanshi Ram was a diabetic.
 He suffered a heart attack in 1994, an arterial clot in his brain in 1995, and a paralytic stroke in 2003.
 He died in New Delhi on 9 October 2006 of a severe heart attack at the age of 72.
 He had been virtually bed-ridden for more than two years.
 According to his wishes, his funeral rites were performed according to Buddhist tradition, with Mayawati lighting the pyre.
 His ashes were placed in an urn and kept at Prerna Sthal, where many people paid their respects.

 In his condolence message, Indian Prime Minister Manmohan Singh described Ram as "one of the greatest social reformers of our time.. his political ideas and movements had a significant impact on our political evolution...
 He had a larger understanding of social change and was able to unite various underprivileged sections of our society and provide a political platform where their voices would be heard."
 Under Ram's leadership, the BSP won 14 parliamentary seats in the 1999 parliamentary elections.